Parallel resampling in the particle filter: Standard resampling schemes

 \end{code}

 The \proc{Inclusive-Prefix-Sum} operation on line \ref{line:multinomial-prefix-sum} of Code \ref{code:multinomial} is not numerically stable, as large values may be added to relatively insignificant ones during the procedure (an issue intrinsic to any large summation).
 With large $N$, assigning the weights to the leaves of a binary tree and summing with a depth-first recursion over this will help.
-With large variance in weights, pre-sorting will also help.
-While log-weights are often used in the implementation of particle filters, these need to be exponentiated (perhaps after rescaling) for the \proc{Inclusive-Prefix-Sum} operation, so this does not alleviate the issue.
+With large variance in weights, pre-sorting may also help.
+While log-weights are often used in the implementation of SMC, these need to be exponentiated (perhaps after rescaling) for the \proc{Inclusive-Prefix-Sum} operation, so this does not alleviate the issue.

-Serially, the same approach may be used, although a single-pass approach of complexity $\mathcal{O}(N)$ is enabled by generating sorted uniform random variates~\cite{Bentley1979}.
+Serially, the same approach may be used, although a single-pass approach of complexity $\mathcal{O}(N)$ is enabled by generating sorted uniform random variates~\citep{Bentley1979}.
 Code \ref{code:multinomial-serial} details this approach.
-There is scope for a small degree of parallelism here by dividing $N$ amongst a handful of threads, but not enough to make this a useful algorithm on the GPU.
-A drawback is the use of relatively expensive logarithm functions, but we nevertheless find it superior to Code \ref{code:multinomial} on CPU.
+A drawback is the use of relatively expensive logarithm functions.
+There is scope for a small degree of parallelism in this new algorithm by dividing $N$ among a handful of threads.
+Each thread must still step through all $N$ weights, however, so that the complexity is not improved with parallelism.
+We find it faster than Code \ref{code:multinomial} when on CPU, but slower when on GPU.